 With LDP set to 1, five consecutive cycles of less than 15 ns phase error are required to set the lock detect.
-It stays set high until a phase error of greater than 25 ns is detected on any subsequent PD cycle.
+It will stay set high until a phase error of greater than 25 ns is detected on any subsequent PD cycle.

 The N-channel open-drain analog lock detect should be operated with an external pull-up resistor of $10~k\Omega$ nominal.
-When a lock has been detected, this output is high with narrow lowgoing pulses.
+When lock has been detected, this output will be high with narrow low-going pulses.